Hello Planning Mashers!

 Other Ways To Do Level 10 Life Setup

-Alternatively, you can also use the free printables Level 10 Life circle in our Resources Vault.
+Alternatively, use the free printables Level 10 Life circle in our Resources Vault.
 If you don’t have access yet, the signup form is at the end of the post.

-The third way – just don’t use circles.
-There are so many other creative ways to show all the areas and their evaluation without drawing the circles!
+The third way – is just don’t use circles.
+There are many other creative ways to show all the areas and their evaluation without drawing circles!
 Simply check some of these amazing ideas below, and I’m sure you’ll find a way that fits your style.

 Below I’ll share tons of inspirations from other creators, but first, check out my Plan With Me video with 7 ideas on how to set up Level 10 Life spread in your Bullet Journal.

 This was my take, but see what other creators came up with below.

 And I’m sure you can come up with a different version for your journal.